chetmurthy/sandbox-public/camlp5/qast.md

 All of the code discussed here is available on github at: https://github.com/camlp5 , in projects `camlp5/pa_ppx`, `camlp5/pa_ppx_{migrate,hashcons,q_ast,params}`.
 The latter ones are not (yet) released on OPAM, but will be soon.
+I apologize in advance for the nonexistent-to-poor documentation: I'm working on it!
 Working code for everything described below can be found at `camlp5/pa_ppx_q_ast/tests`, in the directories `sexp_example` and `eg_sexp_example`.